Liar Game: Liar Game Tournament Office

-Alsab serves as one of the Liar Game hosts, moderating Round 4 and its qualifier for Fukunaga's team.
+One of the Liar Game hosts, moderating Round 4 and its qualifier for Fukunaga's team.
 His mask features distinctive Yin and yang and I Ching symbolism.
 Holding a cynical view of human nature, he believes people are inherently selfish and incapable of cooperation—a perspective ultimately challenged by Nao and Akiyama's collaborative strategies.
 Unlike his colleague Leronira, Alsab consistently underestimates Nao's influence in the game.